johnfredcee/SpriteFontPlus/README.md

 Library that extends functionality of the SpriteFont.

+# Fork
+* This is a fork of Sprite Font Plus that lives in my own forked MonoGame repo.
+It is no longer standalone.

 # Features
 * Creation of SpriteFont in the run-time from ttf.
 * Creation of SpriteFont in the run-time from AngelCode BMFont(only XML with single texture works for now).